adiwg/mdEditor-doc/reference/edit-window/metadata-sections/main-panels/onlineGraphicResource-panel.md

 Along with the file <span class="md-element">Name</span> and <span class="md-element">URI</span>, mdEditor attempts to provide a thumbnail of each graphic file listed in the <span class="md-panel">Online Graphic Resource</span> array.
 If a thumbnail can not be generated a broken image link will be displayed like the one shown for the second array item above.

 {% hint style='info' %}
-  Reasons for mdEditor not producing a thumbnail preview include:
+  If for some reason mdEditor does not produce a thumbnail preview, check for the following:
   * an invalid link
-  * a graphic format mdEditor is not able to read
+  * the file's graphic format is not readable by mdEditor
-  * non-graphic file
+  * the file is not a graphic file
 {% endhint %}

 <strong class="btn btn-success btn-xs"> <i class="fa fa-pencil"> </i> Edit</strong> Click 'Edit' to open the <span class="md-panel">Online Graphic Resource</span> object for editing.